bangbangcon/bangbangcon.github.io/index.md

 ## Who's speaking?

 Maybe you!
-Our [call for talk proposals](give-a-talk.html) will open soon!
+Our [call for talk proposals](give-a-talk.html) is open!
 Plus, stay tuned for an announcement of our amazing keynote speakers.

 <a name="where" id="where"></a>